 By day, Gary uncovers the mysteries of marketing for his clients and, according to one client, "kicks ass."
 By night, he writes flash fiction and publishes books on a variety of topics, including two co-written with his then pre-teen son Seth and a volume on using leadership skills to create successful Meetup groups.

-He also founded and runs the Main Line Writers Group and the Wilmington-Chadds Ford Writers Group, now in their tenth and eighth years of assisting authors to better their craft and reach their publishing goals.
+He also founded and runs the Main Line Writers Group and the Wilmington-Chadds Ford Writers Group, now in their eleventh and ninth years of assisting authors to better their craft and reach their publishing goals.
 His story-telling game, WritersBloxx, funded on Kickstarter and he is currently adapting it into a card-based game.

 "The thing I write will be the thing I write."
 Chris wouldn’t trade his northeast Philly upbringing of street sports played on blacktop and concrete, fistfights, brick and stone row houses, and twelve years of well-intentioned Catholic school discipline for a Philadelphia minute (think New York minute but more fickle and less forgiving).

 Chris made lengthy stops as an adult in Michigan and Connecticut, and thinks Pittsburgh is a great city even if some of his fictional characters don't.
 He still does most of his own stunts, and he once passed for Chip Douglas of My Three Sons TV fame on a Wildwood, NJ boardwalk.